Georges Méliès Trick Films, 1896 [unratable]

 In A Terrible Night/Une Nuit Terrible, a man played by Méliès himself climbs into bed after what we may presume to be a long and exhausting day, only to discover that he has company in the form of a huge insect that crawls up the sheet, across the horrified man’s body, and eventually up the wall beside his bed.
 The man smashes the bug with the broom he keeps beside the bedstead, but it falls directly into his lap, still not quite dead.
 Again and again he smacks the bug, finally disposing of its flattened carcass in the chamber pot under the night stand.
 Even then the ordeal is not over, though, for now the bedclothes are thoroughly contaminated with bug guts, and the frazzled would-be sleeper has to scrape them all off with the sole of his slipper before he can get any rest.
 A Terrible Night is a charming combination of broad physical comedy and pure gross-out, and it’s an unexpected pleasure to encounter a big rubber bug so early in the history of special effects.
 Méliès’s six-legged nemesis rather resembles a king termite expanded to the size of a man’s hand, clumsy and hulking, with a fat, stripey abdomen that looks like it would indeed generate nauseating amounts of sticky glop when squashed.
 It’s plainly being controlled by the simple expedient of a puppeteer above the frame dragging it along on strings, but the undeniable fact remains that we’ve all seen plenty of rubber bugs much worse than this one in movies made many decades later than A Terrible Night.
 If nothing else, the bug puppet deserves props for having six independently movable legs!
 Méliès the actor, meanwhile, displays an unexpected knack for throwing himself about in a humorous yet remarkably athletic manner, although the heavy makeup he wears (including a false nose that looks almost like it was made out of some manner of squash) suggests that he didn’t quite trust his own clowning abilities at this stage of his career.

 The Vanishing Lady/Escamotage d’une Dame au Theatre Robert Houdin is, as its French title implies, nothing more than a cinematic take on an illusion that Méliès frequently performed as part of his magic act.
 It is thus a trick film in the purest possible sense of the word, and is prevented from being also an actuality only because the technique Méliès employs to effect the trick here is one that he did not and could not use onstage.
 He and his longtime assistant, Jeanne d’Alcy (who would become the second Mrs. Georges Méliès in 1925), step out onto the stage (or rather, they step out in front of a backdrop painted to resemble the stage) at the Theatre Robert Houdin, at which point d’Alcy sits down in a chair at the center of the frame.
 Méliès drapes a blanket over her, executes some typically “magical” gestures, and yanks away the blanket to reveal the now-empty chair.
 Next, Méliès conjures a blackened and moldering skeleton into the chair, and repeats the blanket-draping process on the skeleton to bring back d’Alcy.
-The mechanism behind The Vanishing Lady is perhaps the most basic of all special effects, the stop-substitution, and the notable imperfection with which it is performed in d’Alcy’s disappearance shows how easy it is to screw the trick up, even despite its conceptual simplicity.
+The mechanism behind The Vanishing Lady is perhaps the most basic of all special effects, the stop-substitution, in which the camera is turned off and some actor or prop is added, removed, or replaced before shooting begins anew.
+The notable imperfection with which it is performed in d’Alcy’s disappearance, meanwhile, shows how easy it is to screw the trick up, even despite its conceptual simplicity.
 The slightest shift in pose while the camera is turned off to set up the substitution, or the smallest failure of the performers to hit their marks when filming resumes, and the illusion is spoiled.
 Here, it’s the blanket that causes the problem, for although Méliès manages to hold it stock still for however long it took d’Alcy to get out from under the thing, he fails to cover her completely in the moment before the camera-stop, so that we can see that she’s gone before what was supposed to have been the big reveal.
 The two subsequent substitutions work better, though, and it is in any case quite possible that an 1896 viewer would not have had the special effects savvy to spot the initial flub to begin with.

 For my purposes, the Main Event among the surviving Méliès productions of 1896 is The Devil’s Castle/The Haunted Castle/Le Manoir du Diable.
 The Devil’s Castle is sometimes put forward as the first horror movie, and at first glance, it does seem a fair contender for the title, what with all the devils, witches, ghosts, and bats-on-strings.
 I myself take issue with that identification, though.
 Horror is at least as much a matter of intent as it is one of subject matter, and nothing in The Devil’s Castle particularly suggests that anyone outside the world of the film was supposed to be frightened by any of its diabolical tomfoolery.
 However one wants to classify it, though, The Devil’s Castle unquestionably represents a major leap forward in Méliès’s ambitions as a filmmaker.
 Whereas the last two movies we considered used but one trick apiece, The Devil’s Castle combines the techniques of puppetry and stop-substitution to put on a veritable magic show.
 It begins when a bat-on-a-string (which, again, is no worse than those in, say, The Devil Bat, despite the 44-year technological advantage enjoyed by the latter film) flits into a castle’s courtyard, where it transforms into the Devil.
 (It is generally supposed that Méliès played the Devil here, as he so often would throughout his career.
 I don’t believe that’s so, however, for another character whom we’ll be meeting later looks a lot more like Méliès to me.)
 Satan conjures an enormous cauldron, and then an imp to stoke it for him; when the imp’s job is done, a synthetic woman (Jeanne d’Alcy again) pops out of the pot.
 The Devil ushers everybody out of sight, though, when he hears the approach of a knight (this is Méliès, unless my eyes deceive me) and his squire.
 Evidently interested in moving into the castle, the noblemen take a look around, and are beset by various demonic molestations— furniture that won’t stay put, skeletons that appear out of nowhere, that sort of thing.
 Then Satan makes his presence known, and summons up both his imp and a platoon of ghosts to subject the intruders to further hassle.
 Next, the synthetic woman returns, and responds to the knight’s attempts at wooing by turning into a hideous witch.
 More witches soon join her, and the squire decides he’s had enough, fleeing the castle like his ass were on fire.
 Finally, the knight grabs a cross from one of the walls, and drives the Devil away.